Create a

 6. Assign a buddy or mentor(s)

-It is important to remember the value of socializing new hires into the culture and network structure by consciously and deliberately welcoming them in and supporting the creation of strong interpersonal connections and relationships.
-The keys are to 1) have them quickly feel like a team member, 2) feel professionally and emotionally supported by relevant others, and 3) give them a head-start on building a network of colleagues and supporters who can help indoctrinate them and become collaborators.
+It is important to remember the value of socializing new hires into the culture and network structure by deliberately welcoming them and supporting the creation of strong interpersonal connections and relationships.
+The keys are to 1) have them quickly feel like a team member, 2) feel professionally and emotionally supported by relevant others, and 3) give them a head start on building a network of colleagues and supporters who can help indoctrinate them and become collaborators.

-Data shows that 87% of companies found that a new hire buddy increases the speed to productivity, and 56% of new hires felt that having a formal work mentor was key to their early success.
+Data shows that 87% of companies found that a new-hire buddy increases time-to-productivity, and 56% of new hires felt that having a formal work mentor was key to their early success.

 7. Measure and track the success

-Finally, measuring onboarding and its outcomes is essential to successful implementation, given the well-established value of having a robust and complete process.
+Finally, measuring onboarding and its outcomes is essential to successful implementation, given the well-established value of a robust, complete process.
 With 55% of businesses currently not measuring the effectiveness of their onboarding processes, this represents a missed opportunity for many.
-Best practice calls for measuring outcomes including:
+Best practice calls for measuring outcomes, including:

-- Average tenure of new hires by role, function, location, demographics, etc.
+• Average tenure of new hires by role, function, location, demographics, and so on.

 Relevant Practices & Tools